mmilano/SidePanelCollapse/README.md

 1. Clone the repository, or download and unzip.
 1. Open a terminal to the root of the project directory.
 1. From the root, the command `npm install` will initiate the installation of all the necessary dependencies, including `gulp`.
-At the time of this writing, the total is about 132MB.
-This may take a little while.
+This may take a few moments.

 ```shell
 > cd SidePanelCollapse